Which city is cheaper, Barcelona or Cordoba?

 In January, Cordoba usually receives more rain than Barcelona.
 Cordoba gets 82 mm (3.2 in) of rain, while Barcelona receives 44 mm (1.7 in) of rain each month for the winter.

 The spring brings many poeple to Cordoba as well as Barcelona.
+Many visitors come to Cordoba in the spring for the natural beauty.
 Also, most visitors come to Barcelona for the beaches, the activities around the city, and the natural beauty during these months.

 In the spring, Cordoba is a little warmer than Barcelona.
-Typically, the spring temperatures in Cordoba in April are around 16°C (60°F), and Barcelona is about 13°C (55°F).
+Typically, the spring temperatures in Cordoba in April average around 16°C (60°F), and Barcelona averages at about 13°C (55°F).

 The sun comes out a lot this time of the year in Barcelona.
 People are often attracted to the plentiful sunshine in Cordoba this time of the year.
 In the spring, Cordoba often gets around the same amount of sunshine as Barcelona.
 Cordoba gets 203 hours of sunny skies this time of year, while Barcelona receives 204 hours of full sun.